Opiliones: Endangered status

 All troglobitic species (of all animal taxa) are considered to be at least threatened in Brazil.
 Four species of Opiliones are on the Brazilian national list of endangered species, all of them cave-dwelling: Giupponia chagasi, Iandumoema uai, Pachylospeleus strinatii and Spaeleoleptes spaeleus.

 Several Opiliones in Argentina appear to be vulnerable, if not endangered.
 These include Pachyloidellus fulvigranulatus, which is found only on top of Cerro Uritorco, the highest peak in the Sierras Chicas chain (provincia de Cordoba) and Pachyloides borellii is in rainforest patches in northwest Argentina which are in an area being dramatically destroyed by humans.
 The cave-living Picunchenops spelaeus is apparently endangered through human action.
 So far, no harvestman has been included in any kind of a Red List in Argentina, so they receive no protection.

 Maiorerus randoi has only been found in one cave in the Canary Islands.
 It is included in the Catálogo Nacional de especies amenazadas (National catalog of threatened species) from the Spanish government.

 Texella reddelli and Texella reyesi are listed as endangered species in the United States.
 Both are from caves in central Texas.
 Texella cokendolpheri from a cave in central Texas and Calicina minor, Microcina edgewoodensis, Microcina homi, Microcina jungi, Microcina leei, Microcina lumi, and Microcina tiburona from around springs and other restricted habitats of central California are being considered for listing as endangered species, but as yet receive no protection.

 Misconception

-An urban legend claims that the harvestman is the most venomous animal in the world but possesses fangs too short or a mouth too round and small to bite a human, rendering it harmless (the same myth applies to Pholcus phalangioides and the cranefly, which are both also called a "daddy longlegs").
-This is untrue on several counts.
+An urban legend claims that the harvestman is the most venomous animal in the world; however, it possesses fangs too short or a mouth too round and small to bite a human, rendering it harmless (the same myth applies to Pholcus phalangioides and the crane fly, which are both also called a "daddy longlegs").
 None of the known species of harvestmen have venom glands; their chelicerae are not hollowed fangs but grasping claws that are typically very small and not strong enough to break human skin.